rbergstein/4061-PA3/README.md

 ## Individual Contributions:

 Ryan: Created a group github repository to collectively work out of and set up the project files and README document.
 Filled out the main function in "image_rotation.c" and helped with the struct logic used in "image_rotation.h".
 Did debugging for interim submission.
+Spent a lot of time reworking and debugging the logic for worker and processor.
+Also spent time debugging the final submission and fixing errors with output and the mutexs.

 Marwa: Wrote the code for the processing function and helped with struct logic.
 Worked with group members to do final debugging for interim submission.
 Worked with group members to write code for the worker function and complete the processing function.
 Helped with debugging.